Sagittarius A*: History

 On January 5, 2015, NASA reported observing an X-ray flare 400 times brighter than usual, a record-breaker, from Sgr A*.
 The unusual event may have been caused by the breaking apart of an asteroid falling into the black hole or by the entanglement of magnetic field lines within gas flowing into Sgr A*, according to astronomers.

 On 13 May 2019, astronomers using the Keck Observatory witnessed a sudden brightening of Sgr A*, which became 75 times brighter than usual, suggesting that the supermassive black hole may have encountered another object.

+In June 2023, unexplained filaments of radio energy were found associated with Sagittarius A*.

 Central black hole

 In a paper published on October 31, 2018, the discovery of conclusive evidence that Sagittarius A* is a black hole was announced.
 Using the GRAVITY interferometer and the four telescopes of the Very Large Telescope (VLT) to create a virtual telescope 130 m in diameter, astronomers detected clumps of gas moving at about 30% of the speed of light.
 Emission from highly energetic electrons very close to the black hole was visible as three prominent bright flares.
 These exactly match theoretical predictions for hot spots orbiting close to a black hole of four million solar masses.
 The flares are thought to originate from magnetic interactions in the very hot gas orbiting very close to Sagittarius A*.

 In July 2018, it was reported that S2 orbiting Sgr A* had been recorded at 7,650 km/s, or 2.55% the speed of light, leading up to the pericenter approach, in May 2018, at about 120 AU (approximately 1,400 Schwarzschild radii) from Sgr A*.
-At that close distance to the black hole, Einstein's theory of general relativity (GR) predicts that S2 would show a discernible gravitational redshift in addition to the usual velocity redshift; the gravitational redshift was detected, in agreement with the GR prediction within the 10 percent measurement precision.
+At that close distance to the black hole, Einstein's theory of general relativity predicts that S2 would show a discernible gravitational redshift in addition to the usual velocity redshift.
+The gravitational redshift was detected, in agreement with the general relativity prediction within the 10 percent measurement precision.

-Assuming that general relativity is still a valid description of gravity near the event horizon, the Sagittarius A* radio emissions are not centered on the black hole, but arise from a bright spot in the region around the black hole, close to the event horizon, possibly in the accretion disc, or a relativistic jet of material ejected from the disc.
+The Sagittarius A* radio emissions are not centered on the black hole, but arise from a bright spot in the region around the black hole, close to the event horizon, possibly in the accretion disc, or a relativistic jet of material ejected from the disc.
 If the apparent position of Sagittarius A* were exactly centered on the black hole, it would be possible to see it magnified beyond its size, because of gravitational lensing of the black hole.
 According to general relativity, this would result in a ring-like structure, which has a diameter about 5.2 times the black hole's Schwarzschild radius (10 μas).
 For a black hole of around 4 million solar masses, this corresponds to a size of approximately 52 μas, which is consistent with the observed overall size of about 50 μas, the size (apparent diameter) of the black hole Sgr A* itself being 20 μas.